US completes withdrawal from World Health Organization

 The U.S. is legally required to give notice one year in advance of withdrawal — which it did — but also to pay any outstanding financial obligations.

-The U.S. has not paid any of its dues for 2024 and 2025, leaving a balance of more than $133 million, according to WHO.
+The U.S. has not paid any of its dues for 2024 and 2025, leaving a balance of about $280 million at current exchange rates, according to WHO.

 An administration official denied that requirement Thursday, saying the U.S. had no obligation to pay prior to withdrawing as a member.

-Note: This story was first published on Jan.
-22, 2026.
-It was updated on Jan.
-23, 2026 to correct the amount of money owed to WHO.